 #3: Use A Dehydrator

 You can actually warm food in a dehydrator, so long as you don’t warm it above 115 degrees.
 Warming your food for about 10-15 minutes in the dehydrator is acceptable because it doesn’t destroy the enzymes in your food.
-If you don’t have a dehydrator, you can warm a plate and serve your food on that.
+If you don’t have a dehydrator, you can warm up a plate and serve your food on that.
+It’s hacks like that that will take your raw vegan game to the next level.

 #4: Drink Warming Beverages